 Discover a Winter Wonderland at Omega Park

+Omega Park is open!
 Omega Park is a true winter wonderland.
 Yes, it’s open in the winter!
 It actually never closes: there are always cute animals in want of carrots and visitors.
 365 days a year, including Christmas Day and New Year’s.
 Omega Park is one of my absolute favourite places.
 The animals here have many acres of land to roam on, so they’re free to choose whether they interact with people.
 You stay in your vehicle, and they come to you.
 Make sure you have lots of carrots!

 Omega Park is a 1.5 hour drive from Ottawa, in Montebello, Quebec.
 Come first thing in the morning, for opening at 10AM.
 That’s when the animals are most playful!
-Entry is $26/adult in the winter.

 Winter activities at Omega Park include sleigh rides, visiting the sugar shack, sleigh rides, visiting the wolves, and there are beautiful walking and snowshoe trails.
 Make a getaway out of it, and sleepover in one of Omega Park’s cabins.
 Of all the things to do in Ottawa in winter, this is the most “winter wonderland” experience to be had!